Applying for Financial Aid

 Step 1: File FAFSA

 To be considered for federal grants and loans, state grants, or Fisher need-based awards, you must apply to the College, be accepted, and file the Free Application for Federal Student Aid (FAFSA) online beginning October 1.
 File the 2018-19 FAFSA if you plan on attending summer 2018, fall 2018, and/or spring 2019.
-File the 2017-18 FAFSA if you plan on attending spring 2018.

 Fisher's Federal School Code is 002821.

-Students (and parents, if applicable) will need to create an FSA ID – a username and password combination that you’ll use to sign the FAFSA and access certain websites related to your federal financial aid.
+Students (and parents, if applicable) will need to create an FSA ID – a username and password combination that you'll use to sign the FAFSA and access certain websites related to your federal financial aid.
+The 2018-19 FAFSA will require 2016 income information.

 The FAFSA priority deadline for undergraduate students is January 15.
 Graduate students are encouraged to file the FAFSA two months prior to the start of the semester.